JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

   <p>{numberOfBuilding} bought, next one cost {cost}$</p>
 </button>
 ```
-We can buy buildings, can't buy them when we don't have the money, we need now to make them generate money!
+We can buy buildings, can't buy them when we don't have the money.
+We need now to make them generate money!

 ### Make building generate money